dawapaljor/tibcert-blog/src/content/blog/2023-04-13-growing-security-concerns-over-tiktok.md

 category: Reports
 tags:
   - TikTok Ban
-  - 'TikTok  '
+  - TikTok
-  - 'surveillance '
+  - surveillance
-  - 'Splinternet '
+  - Splinternet
   - Great firewall of China
-  - 'European Commission '
+  - European Commission
-  - 'censorship '
-  - 'App Security '
+  - censorship

 description: >-
   In this modern world which heavily relies on technology for geo-political, military and economic reasons, it is quite evident that nations are taking